 Then there’s indoor bowling with empty water bottles and a tennis ball, or a treasure hunt around the house with cryptic clues.

 For even more ideas, see our article on Five activities kids will love more than the computer.

 Have a sing-song

 If you have an instrument player in your family, ask them to play some songs you can all sing along to.
 If not, search for karaoke channels on YouTube, grab a hairbrush as a pretend microphone and sing your heart out to your favourite tunes.
 Perhaps warn the neighbours about this one first!

 Go for a (wet) walk

 It might be raining but, as the Swedish say, there’s no such thing as bad weather, just bad clothing.
-Wrap up warm, wear your waterproofs and your wellies and head to the park.
-Kids will love splashing around in the puddles and getting muddy.
+Wear your waterproofs and your wellies and head to the park.
+At least the temperature should be mild, and kids will love splashing around in the puddles and getting muddy.

-Then, when you get home, you can run a big bubble bath to clean them up, dry them off and dress them in comfy clothes and fluffy socks to enjoy some warm milk by the fire.
+Then, when you get home, you can run a big bubble bath to clean up and have a ball splashing around.
+Perfect!